msikkema/gel-library-ls/readme.md

 You may need the double theme provider to get your story to work correctly in Storybook, but you should stick to using the single MUI sanctioned `ThemeProvider` outside of this project.

 ### I altered the tsconfig.json in the project root and now there is chaos
-There are two types of `tsconfig.json` files - one that lives in the root of this project, and ones that live in each individual package.
+There are two types of `tsconfig.json` files - one that lives in the root of this project, and multiple versions that live in each individual package.
 All package level `tsconfig.json`s will inherit their base configuration from the root one, so if you alter that without being careful, you may break multiple packages in the repo.

 Try to alter the package level `tsconfig.json` only.

+### What's the all the stuff in the _templates folder?

+This project uses a library called [Hygen](https://www.hygen.io/) to generate templates for adding components and utilities.
+When you add a component or utility, the script will invoke Hygen, which will look in the `_templates` folder to instruct it on how to build out the scaffolding.
 ## Geekery

 ### Matt's to do before he absconds to the world of private health insurance: